computerlove/jz-maven-plugin/README.md

 replaces it.

 ## Enough ranting, lets start hacking! ##
 This workshop is based on one branch per step.
-To get started with step one execute ```git -f checkout step-1```
+To get started with step one execute ```git checkout step-1 -f```